Jim Everett: NFL career statistics

+Regular season

 Jim Rome altercation

 Following the 1989 regular season, Everett was reportedly "shellshocked" from the numerous times he was sacked and hit in the NFC Championship Game against the San Francisco 49ers (the 49ers won, 30–3).
 At one point in the game, Everett was so rattled that he collapsed to the ground in the pocket in anticipation of a sack, even though the 49ers' defensive players had not yet reached him, a play now known as Everett's "phantom sack".

 His struggle eventually led to a 1994 confrontation with then Talk2 host Jim Rome.
 Rome had regularly mocked Everett's aversion to taking hits on the field, mockingly referring to him as "Chris" Everett (a reference to female tennis player, Chris Evert).
 When Everett appeared as a guest on Talk2, Rome wasted no time, calling him "Chris".
 Everett dared Rome to repeat it to his face again, implying that a physical confrontation would ensue were Rome to do so.
 When Rome did it anyway, Everett overturned the table between them and shoved Rome to the floor while still on the air.
 Rome was not injured and no legal action was taken following the confrontation.

 In a 2012 interview with Deadspin, Everett stated that "a large burger franchise" wanted to use the footage in an ad.
 Everett agreed, but Rome did not, blocking the deal.